EBVcube/EBVCubeVisualizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Enhancements

-- **User Interface Improvements:** Streamline the interface for easier parameter selection and data visualization.
+- **User Interface Improvements:** Implement new features to enhance the user experience and make the plugin more intuitive.
-- **Data availability:** Provide the catalog of the EBV portla within the plug-in if possible Stay tuned for future updates and enhancements!
+- **Data Availability:** Integrate the EBV Portal catalog within the plugin to facilitate data retrieval.

+Stay tuned for future updates and enhancements!